Dynamics of the occulted body

 It is with this body and voice that I work, in dance, as in my occult practice.
 It is important to work from the ground up, with breath and its connection to earth and body through the feet.
-Preliminary to beginning work, as part of my warm up routine, I practice exercises which I call collectively ‘choral techniques.’
+Preliminary to beginning work, as part of my warm up routine, and after working, I practice ‘choral techniques,’ exercises designed to bring the body and psyche to a state of resonant equilibrium.
 The term derives from the work of Anca Manolescu and is discussed by Nicoletta Isar in her work on chorography and Byzantine liturgical dance; it references Plato’s concept of the chôra (alternatively, khôra), the third nature that is the mother and receptacle of being.
 Mirroring the cosmogonic chôra, there are in the human body its likenesses, fulfilling the same functions and operating in the same way.
 Plato equates the bodily chôra with the liver, which has an occult connection with vision, divination and fate; but, I suggest, we should understand the fascia as the primary choraic organ (genetrix and matrix), holding form and giving space as it does; and, above all, in its absolute affinity with motion.

 The body will autonomously shake or tremble to release trauma, as it does in orgasm, and in the spontaneous movement of sexual energy through the body.
 Movements that rhythmically shake the body – trembling, pulsating, vibrating, undulating – such as the water body techniques of Noguchi gymnastics – exert a profound and direct influence on the connective tissue and the ground consciousness, having an energising and regenerating effect, as well as bringing the body-mind to an exquisitely sensitive and receptive state.
 This is at the same time a state of heightened creativity, volatile and generative.
 Tensions and associated habitual patterns and mental fixations are (progressively) loosened; the body is physically tempered; and the body-mind entranced.

 Such choral techniques also have a separating or discriminating effect, as in threshing, an image that Plato employs in his elucidation of the mysterious chôra; what is unnecessary is discarded, the essential is retained.
-The threshing floor is a key image for me – in my expression of butoh and in the aims and methods of my magical practice – situating both explicitly in an eschatological, transforming and revelatory context.
-It will be the subject of a forthcoming presentation, on the witches’ dance.
+The threshing floor is a key image for me – in my expression of butô and in the aims and methods of my magical practice – situating both explicitly in an eschatological, transforming and revelatory context.
+It will be discussed in a forthcoming text on the witches’ dance.

 Presented at the Psychoanalysis, Art and the Occult symposium, London on Saturday 7th May 2016; published in The Fenris Wolf 9